By Dave Butts

 Those in periods of spiritual dryness often go looking for answers in many places.
 But God’s Word directs us to the only place where we can experience renewal–the rain of heaven–and it is to seek the Lord.

 Hosea 10:12 gives great hope to us today.
 When we have broken up the unplowed ground in repentance and begin to seek the Lord with all our heart, then the promise comes.
 It is the Lord Himself who comes in response to a repentant, seeking heart, ready to shower His righteousness upon us.
 It is Jesus Himself in the midst of His people, receiving our worship, and showering upon us the blessings of His Presence.

 A simple, but continual remembrance–and practice–of these four steps can keep your heart always soft before Him.
 You will experience the rain of His Presence on a regular basis in your life.

-If you want to experience a fresh sense of God’s presence in your life–revival–Dave recommends that you take 30 days and go through his prayer guide, Asleep in the Land of Nod.
+If you want to experience a fresh sense of God’s presence in your life–revival–we recommends that you take 30 days and go through Dave’s prayer guide, Asleep in the Land of Nod.
 While it is written for a congregation to pray together, each day’s devotional and prayer will expand your desire for God’s presence in your personal life.